 Director & Senior Physiotherapist

-Alice is a Lecturer in the Physiotherapy Department at La Trobe University, teaching child development and paediatric physiotherapy subjects to the Masters of Physiotherapy students in addition to being a guest presenter to the Australian Physiotherapy Association Paediatric Group on the practical application of Family Centred Care.
-She was the Company Physiotherapist for a cast of 55 children on Billy Elliot The Musical, and completed the Physiotherapy screenings for Matilda The Musical.
+Alice held a part-time position as a Lecturer in the Physiotherapy Department at La Trobe University from 2013 - 2020, teaching child development and paediatric physiotherapy subjects to the Masters of Physiotherapy students and continues to hold an Honorary Lecturing position.
+She was a guest presenter to the Australian Physiotherapy Association Paediatric Group on the practical application of Family Centred Care in 2019 and a guest Lecturer to the Master of Physiotherapy students at Swiburne University in 2022 & 2023.

 Alice has completed a wide range of paediatric courses, the most influential on her clinical practice being: